fluent-cms/typeorm-json-api/README.md

 # why this lib
-Leveraging Express and TypeOrm, this lib helps you add a generic CRUD(create, read, update, delete) router to you Node.js application.
+## this is a generic web api router which can CRUD(create, read, update, delete) any TypeOrm entities
-With several lines of code, you get CRUD json web api for all your type orm entities.<br/> You can also add  authorization handler to secure the CRUD router.

 ``` typescript
 - query records: get /api/repos/yourEntity
 - query by id: get /api/repos/yourEntity/:id